fcamuz/fcamuz.github.io/_posts/2020-02-25-chartify_is_a_python_library_that_makes_it_easy_charts.markdown

 ![png](https://raw.githubusercontent.com/fcamuz/fcamuz.github.io/master/_posts/Examples/output_40_1.png)

 ## Color Palettes
-There is a large color palettes that you can use in chartify.
+There are many color palettes that you can use in chartify.

 ```python
 chartify.color_palettes